Nex-Solutions-Labs/wavvi-files/README.md

 # Wavvi Legal Documentation

-Welcome to the official GitHub repository for [Wavvi], a dating app designed to connect individuals in a respectful, inclusive, and secure environment.
+Welcome to the official GitHub repository for Wavvi, a dating app designed to connect individuals in a respectful, inclusive, and secure environment.
 This repository houses all legal documents critical to our operation and your interaction with our service, including our Privacy Policy, Terms and Conditions, and Data Protection measures.

 ## Overview